 How long does Suboxone block opiates?

 Suboxone’s effects at blocking opioid receptors generally last at least 24 hours.
 However, factors such as weight, metabolism and history of drug abuse play a role here, too.
-For some, Suboxone and its effects may last for up to 60 years.
 It varies person to person.
-However, for most people, if an opioid such as heroin or fentanyl are taken within 24 hours of a dose of Suboxone, these drugs won’t work.
+However, for most people, if an opioid such as heroin or fentanyl is taken within 24 hours of a dose of Suboxone, these drugs won’t work.

 Does Suboxone help with pain?